lee0721/courtvision-engine/README.md

-# Basketball Analysis Pipeline
+# CourtVision Engine

-Computer-vision toolkit for breaking down half-court basketball footage.
+CourtVision Engine is a computer-vision toolkit for breaking down half-court basketball footage.
 The pipeline combines multi-object tracking, jersey-based team classification, ball-possession heuristics, tactical-view projection, and action recognition to produce an annotated video that surfaces passes, interceptions, and per-player